Creative Commons License

 Support for this project is provided by the National Science Foundation’s Research Infrastructure Improvement Program NSF #IIA-1539071.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 Diessner, Natallia Leuchanka, Ashcraft, Catherine M., Gardner, Kevin H., Hamilton, Lawrence C. (2021).
-American Association of Geographers Annual Meeting.
+I’ll be dammed!
+Public preferences regarding dam removal in New Hampshire, American Association of Geographers Annual Meeting.
 April 8, Virtual Meeting. https://scholars.unh.edu/nh_epscor/19/